danielenricocahall/elephas/CONTRIBUTING.md

 We use GitHub Issues to track bugs and feature requests.
 Before submitting a new issue, please:

 - Check the existing issues to avoid duplicates.
-- Ensure you're using the latest version of `pysquagg`, as the issue may have already been fixed.
+- Ensure you're using the latest version of `elephas`, as the issue may have already been fixed.

 ### Issue Templates
 We have predefined GitHub issue templates to help categorize and resolve issues efficiently: